 Academic Center, Cornell University Law School, Ann Beha Architects

 Design and Media Center, Massachusetts College of Art and Design, Ennead Architects

-Duke Hall, James Madison University, GUND Partnership with Clark Nexsen, Architect of Record
+Duke Hall, James Madison University, GUND Partnership with Clark Nexsen

-Health and Social Sciences Building, UMass Lowell, Cambridge Seven Associates
+Health and Social Sciences Building, University of Massachusetts–Lowell, Cambridge Seven Associates

-Melbourne School of Design, University of Melbourne, John Wardle Architects in collaboration with NADAAA
+Melbourne School of Design, University of Melbourne, NADAAA